 #3 Clean Designs Enhance Readability

 Having discussed simplicity, we may now discuss content readability.
 As highlighted above, readable, scannable content incites engagement, which in turn boosts your SEO score.
 Design-wise, you may ensure your design and layout frame your content as well as possible through such practices as:

 - Selective Use Of Visuals.
 As highlighted above, visuals can undoubtedly enrich your content.
+Invest in quality aesthetic photos that resonate with your audience.
 Excess, however, can have adverse effects and drive customers away.
 Examine visitor behavior through heat maps to deduce optimal visual placement across your pages.